LiliaFramework/Lilia/documentation/docs/meta/inventory.md

 **Purpose**

-Creates a new inventory of this type.
+Creates a new unsaved inventory of this type.
+The returned instance has an ID of `-1` until it is persisted with `instance` or `initializeStorage`.

 **Parameters**